kznts9v-1lya/formal-lang-course/project/README.md

 # GraphTools application implementation

 An application presenting basic graph tools now.
-It is in active development.
+It is in active development now.

 ## How to run GraphTools application via command line